SwiftERM Hyper-personalisation for ecommerce email marketing

 Patagonia, a brand that actively campaigns for environmental causes, spreads their values through every facet of the company: Its “Worn Wear” program encourages consumers to buy and sell used items, and its “Drive-Less” program rewards employees for reducing emissions on their commute to work.

-Further it not only identifies products most likely to be purchased next buy each individual consumer (thereby, according to Statista and McKinsey – delivering 20x the return from regular email marketing) it sends those selections to the consumer as they perpetually change.
+Further it not only identifies products most likely to be purchased next by each consumer (thereby, according to Statista and McKinsey – delivering 20x the return from regular email marketing) it emails those selections to the consumer as they perpetually change.
 It doesn’t have to rely on the consumer returning to your site, to see their neatly arranged personal selection, as they are just as likely to go to someone else’s site.

 Share :